jaolejnik/git-gud/gitgud01.md

 # TODO
 - Bash CLI 101 ✅
 - What is <span class="git">Git</span>? ✅
-- Creating and managing a repository ✅
+- Creating a repository ✅
 - Working in a team ✅
 - Best practices ✅